 The Lock-In prescriber determines what restricted medications are medically necessary for the member, prescribes those medications using his or her professional discretion, and designates an alternate prescriber if needed.
-If the member requires an alternate prescriber to prescribe restricted medications, the primary prescriber should complete the (12/10)) form and return it to the Pharmacy Services Lock-In Program and to the member's HMO, if applicable.
+If the member requires an alternate prescriber to prescribe restricted medications, the primary prescriber should complete the Pharmacy Services Lock-In Program and to the member's HMO, if applicable.